-Getting over your partner’s past isn’t as complicated as some people think.
+Getting over your partner’s past isn’t as complicated as we think.

 Let’s look at getting over your partner’s past, step by step.

 But first: let’s say you want to build a house.

 So you go the bank and take out a loan.
 You buy a plot of land.
 You buy lumber, siding, concrete, etc. You find some house-building books and plans, and talk to others who’ve built houses similar to the one you envision for yourself.
 You spend hours sitting on your plot of land, picturing how your house will look once it’s finished.

 Still, your house is no closer to being finished than it was when you started.

 Perhaps you want to learn to play guitar.

 So you go to the local music shop, talk to one of the employees, and pick out a quality entry-level instrument.
 You watch some how-to videos online, or read an article written by a guy like me that will help you get started.
 You daydream about how awesome it would feel to play like Clapton.
 You fantasize about starting your own band, just for fun.